Ukraine school rejects Russian claim of troops killed there

 Meanwhile, two U.K. citizens working as volunteers in eastern Ukraine have disappeared, the Ukrainian national police said Monday.

-Andrew Bagshaw and Christopher Perry left Kramatorsk on Friday bound for the town of Soledar, where heavy fighting is reported, and contact with them was lost, police said.
+Andrew Bagshaw and Christopher Perry left Kramatorsk on Friday bound for Soledar, where heavy fighting is reported, and contact with them was lost, police said.

 Bagshaw, a resident of New Zealand, was in Ukraine to assist in delivering humanitarian aid, according to New Zealand media reports.